drcereceres/UpStream/src/readme.txt

 Removed:
 * Frontend tables no longer use Datatable lib due lack of flexibility and performance issues

+Fixed:
+* Fix Comments label missing from Screen Options pulldown in the Projects page

 = [1.14.0] - 2018-01-31 =

 Added: